MicrosoftDocs/architecture-center/docs/solution-ideas/articles/iot-using-cosmos-db-content.md

 - Containers store messages from IoT devices as JSON documents in a *hot data store*.
 - *Change feed* triggers an Azure Functions function whenever a new or updated device message arrives.
 The function identifies messages that require device actions, and initiates the actions.
-- *Time-to-live (TTL)* and change feed features automatically move older data to cold storage, improving performance and reducing costs.
+- *Time-to-live (TTL)* and change feed automatically move older data to cold storage, improving performance and reducing costs.
 - Five available *consistency levels* allow prioritizing stronger read consistency against higher availability, lower latency, and higher throughput.

 ## Architecture